electronOS/electron/README.md

 The kernel is based upon modules.

-Programs, are modules; they are added into the kernel at compilation.

 You can use `add_module(_PORT, _POINTER)` to add a module.

 Where `_PORT` is the port you wish to place this module at, and `_POINTER` is a pointer to a function that takes an `int` as an argument, and returns `void`.